mjmlab/pyinseq/README.md

 10. Detailed reporting and logging (e.g., fraction of reads that mapped successfully; variation from other samples))
 11. Overall optimization

+See the [Roadmap file](roadmap.md) for info on specific items to be implemented, including bugs in this version.

 # License

 Want people to be able to adapt it to their needs with attribution here as appropriate.
 So I should find an appropriate license that captures that...